What is the Connection Between Obesity and Lower Back Pain?

 Put simply: it’s likely that a few other body mechanics contribute to lower back pain when a person is obese or overweight.
 Interestingly, the same research shows that fat tissue increases can trigger metabolism fluctuations which may affect the severity of back pain just as much, if not more, than the weight itself.

 Whether a person’s BMI is the primary cause of lower back pain or not is still unclear.
 What’s certain, however, is that excessive weight does the spine little good and can exacerbate any existing problems.
 Beyond losing weight, though, there are a few things you can do to relieve or reverse back trouble.
-Experts like Chiropractors Juneau typically recommend getting a regular chiropractic adjustment and maintaining a healthy joint-supporting diet to keep back pain at bay.
+Experts like Chiropractors Juneau typically recommend getting a regular the chiropractors at Better Health Alaska and maintaining a healthy joint-supporting diet to keep back pain at bay.